Grimes reveals what X, her son with Elon Musk, calls her. It's not 'mama'

-Singer Grimes and billionaire businessman Elon Musk welcomed a son in May of 2020, and his name, X Æ A-Xii, made headlines.
-Baby X is only 16 months old, but he's also making his own way as far as creative naming.
+When singer Grimes and billionaire businessman Elon Musk welcomed a son in May of 2020, his name, X Æ A-Xii, made headlines.
+Baby X is only 16 months old, but he's also making his own way as far as creative naming goes.

 In a Vogue video showing Grimes getting ready for Monday's Met Gala (yes, the one Nicki Minaj did not attend...), the musician ruminated on motherhood.